Skip to content

 One workflow, one owner, one KPI loop, and usually no more than three connected systems.
 That is enough to create leverage without creating operational debt.

-What should we automate first?
+What do you actually automate first?

 What should we not automate first?